Smith Ideals of Operadic Algebras in Monoidal Model Categories: Smith Ideals for Entrywise Cofibrant Operads

 \subsection{Underlying Cofibrancy of Cofibrant Smith Ideals for Entrywise Cofibrant Operads}

-\begin{theorem} Suppose $\M$ is a cofibrantly generated monoidal model category satisfying $(\spadesuit)$ and $(\heartsuit)$ in which the domains and the codomains of the generating (trivial) cofibrations are small with respect to the entire category.
+\begin{theorem} Suppose $\M$ is a cofibrantly generated monoidal model category satisfying $(\heartsuit)$ and $\clubtcof$, in which the domains and the codomains of the generating (trivial) cofibrations are small with respect to the entire category.
 Suppose $\O$ is an entrywise cofibrant $\fC$-colored operad in $\M$.
-Then cofibrant Smith $\O$-ideals are underlying cofibrant in $(\arrowmppproj)^{\fC}$.
+Then $\algompp$ and $\algomtensor$ admit transferred semi-model structures, and cofibrant Smith $\O$-ideals are underlying cofibrant in $(\arrowmppproj)^{\fC}$.
 In particular, if $\M$ is also stable, then there is a Quillen equivalence

 \end{theorem}